adriangalera/adriangalera.github.io/src/content/blog/2021-02-18-standalone-app-raspberry-pi.md

 ---
+slug: standalone-app-raspberry-pi
+heroImage: /src/assets/img/posts/standalone-raspberry/featured-image.jpg
+category: raspberrypi
+description: >-
+  The design, implementation and continuous integration of a standalone application to be run on a Raspberry Pi.
+pubDate: 2021-02-18T00:00:00.000Z
+tags:
+  - linux
+  - nodejs
+  - raspberry-pi
+  - devops
+  - docker
 title: Standalone application for Raspberry Pi
-description: The design, implementation and continuous integration of a standalone application to be run on a Raspberry Pi.
-category: raspberrypi
-tags: [linux, nodejs, raspberry-pi, devops, docker]
-heroImage: '../../assets/img/posts/standalone-raspberry/featured-image.jpg'
-pubDate: 2021-02-18
-slug: standalone-app-raspberry-pi
 ---

-<p>I'm building a small application to give treats to my dog in a remote manner. </p>
+I'm building a small application to give treats to my dog in a remote manner.

-<p>I setup a Raspberry Pi with a very basic HTTP server connected to a servo motor that will open or close the deposit where the treats are stored. </p>
+I setup a Raspberry Pi with a very basic HTTP server connected to a servo motor that will open or close the deposit where the treats are stored.

-<p>In this article I'll explain all the challenges I found to make this application standalone.</p>
+In this article I'll explain all the challenges I found to make this application standalone.

 ## Requirements